demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ![](/img/clojure/blog/ecom-middleware/message-handling-process.png)

-1. Upon receiving the message, the log the message as an OMS event to keep track of the messages that we recieved from the OMS.
+1. Upon receiving the message, we log the message as an OMS event to keep track of the messages that we recieved from the OMS.

-2. Then we parse the message (more on this in the later blog post), if it is a failure, we will be logging it as a error in the form of a System event.
+2. Then we parse the message, if it is a failure, we will be logging it as a error in the form of a System event.

 3. If parsing is successful, for each channel in the message, we check whether the given channel exists.